 The cartogram shows each electorate as a single hexagon, all the same size.

 But there is a disadvantage: exact spatial relationships of electorates aren’t preserved.
 Their correct neighbours aren’t always shown, and the cities push up to the state boundaries.
-For example my Melbourne suburban seat of Deakin is shown bordering NSW.
+For example the Melbourne suburban seat of Deakin where I live is shown bordering NSW.

-The two party preferred figures are as calculated by the Australian Electoral Commission.
+The two party preferred figures are those provided by the Australian Electoral Commission and Australian Parliament websites.

 If you have any comments, I’d like to know what you think: drop me an email.